 13. Coral Gables

 Located just southwest of downtown Miami, Coral Gables is one of the wealthiest cities in America and has a reputation as a shopping destination with numerous international businesses.
-The tasty and dazzling eateries in Coral Gables helped it earn a spot on our 2015 list of Best Foodie Cities.

 Excellent weather and an excellent selection of natural attractions make the Coral Gables area a great place to call home.
 If you want the environment of a lush, tranquil, and safe place to raise your family, Coral Gables may be your ideal residence.

 It has all the businesses and conveniences you would expect in a city, but the calm and serene nature of the place is ideal for growing children.
 Those who want to maximize their time in Miami should be happy with the convenient 20-minute drive to downtown.

 Fort Lauderdale beach, which has a great boardwalk, is the perfect place for visitors to relax.
 Second on the list of favorite local beaches is Las Olas, where the water is calm and a little more relaxing with plenty of city amenities.

 The port in Fort Lauderdale is home to a variety of spectacular yachts, as well as several restaurants and stores.
 If you’d want to take a boat ride and stare at the opulence found in gigantic estates that line the waterways, then this is the place for you.
 Or, have a picnic in Hugh Taylor Birch State Park and have a great afternoon.

 Miami and Fort Lauderdale are distinct locations and neighborhoods; however, they are only a short distance away from one another.
 Florida’s many possibilities provide varied experiences for each individual, and you will certainly find that your preference depends on what you’re looking for.